-B. Tenure and Promotion Process and Procedures
+B. Tenure and Promotion Process and Procedures for Tenure-Track Faculty areas of teaching, scholarship, and service.

-This section describes the process and procedures for three decisions within a tenure-stream faculty member's career: mid-course review, tenure and promotion to associate professor, and promotion to full professor.
-Decisions at all three stages are based on the candidate's performance in the areas of teaching, scholarship, and service.
 The tenured members of an untenured faculty member's department and the Dean of the School of Arts and Sciences participate in the midcourse review.
 At the time for tenure and/or promotion, the tenured members of the candidate's department, the Tenure and Promotion Committee, and the Dean are responsible for making recommendations.
 Positive recommendations at these stages do not mean that the Board of Trustees will grant tenure and/or promotion, nor that individuals at higher levels who are involved in the process will necessarily support those recommendations.